OtbeyNat/spotify-lite/README.md

 (takes about a minute to load when no user traffic on site; afterwards renders as normal)\

 Key Features Include:
-- Pause/Play/Skip/Repeat real songs
+- Search/Pause/Play/Skip/Repeat Tracks
+- Search/Pause/Play/View Albums
 - Songs and Playlists Management with MongoDB (Create, Read, Update, Delete)
 - User Authentication using Clerk and Google -- WIP: Spotify provider
 - Real-time Messaging and Activity status with socket.io
-- WIP: Spotify Web API Integration for Music Streaming and Playlist Management
-- ...many more WIP
+- ... more WIP

 Disclaimer:
 This project is for educational purposes only.
 It is not affiliated with Spotify or any of its subsidiaries. @OtbeyNat's Spotify LITE DOES NOT comply with Spotify's Developer Policy (https://developer.spotify.com/policy).
-In order to have full functionalities of the app, you must have a Spotify account AND have a registered account for @OtbeyNat's Spotify LITE (registering an account can only be done manually and is limited to 25 accounts due to the basic plan's quota - in order to extend the quota to as many users as possible, an extension request has to be made to Spotify)
+In order to have full functionalities of the app, you must have a Spotify account AND have a registered account for @OtbeyNat's Spotify LITE (registering an account can only be done manually and is limited to 25 accounts due to the basic plan's quota - in order to extend the quota to as many users as possible, an extension request has to be made to Spotify).
+For any concerns or inquiries about this application, please email tctan317@gmail.com

 Credits:\
 Spotify LITE core functionalities were made possible thanks to Spotify's Web API - https://developer.spotify.com/documentation/web-api \